datastax/pulsar-3rdparty-connector/README.md

 ## Adding a new connector

-These steps help avoid some common problems that one can encounter while using KCA to create a new connector:
+These steps help avoid some common problems encountered while using KCA to create a new connector:

-* make sure the connector's license allows its use and redistribution.
-Helpful starting point is https://www.apache.org/legal/resolved.html
+* Ensure the connector's license allows its use and redistribution.
+A helpful starting point is [here](https://www.apache.org/legal/resolved.html).
-* maven dependency conflict of transitive dependencies in build time
+* Maven dependency conflict of transitive dependencies in build time.
-* dependency conflict in runtime caused by third-party dependencies packaged with the connector
+* Dependency conflict in runtime caused by third-party dependencies packaged with the connector.

 ### 1. Decide if you need to shade the original connector

 Check the content of the Kafka connector's jar file.
-In case it includes third-party dependencies you may need to "shade" it (rename some classes).
+If it includes third-party dependencies, you may need to "shade" it (rename some classes).

-To do so, copy `shaded-dependencies/template-shaded/` to `shaded-dependencies/<connector name>` and change its `pom.xml`, add new module into `shaded-dependencies/pom.xml`.
+To do so, copy `shaded-dependencies/template-shaded/` to `shaded-dependencies/<connector name>` and add the new module into `shaded-dependencies/pom.xml`.

-Build (`mvn clean install`) and make sure that third-party dependencies renamed as specified in `shaded-dependencies/<connector name>/pom.xml`.
+Ensure that third-party dependencies are renamed as specified in `shaded-dependencies/<connector name>/pom.xml`and build (`mvn clean install`).

 ### 2. Add new subproject

-Copy `pulsar-connectors/template/` to `pulsar-connectors/<connector name>/` and change its `pom.xml`,
-add new module into `pulsar-connectors/pom.xml`.
+Copy `pulsar-connectors/template/` to `pulsar-connectors/<connector name>/`, and add the new module into `pulsar-connectors/pom.xml`.

 Update the `pulsar-connectors/<connector name>/README.md`.

-Build (`mvn clean install`), resolve build problems as needed.

-Run ` mvn dependency:tree -Dverbose` and review how maven auto-resolved potential dependency conflicts, fix as needed.
+Build (`mvn clean install`).
+Run ` mvn dependency:tree -Dverbose` to review how Maven auto-resolved potential dependency conflicts and fix as needed.